 - Resume (see Career Studies and Services, Bldg.
 4700, for assistance in developing a resume

 After your application is reviewed, you need to mail* the documents by using certified mail with return receipt to the following address:

 Bring your OPT receipt notice and OPT/EAD card to the IIP for copy.

-Once the OPT/EAD card is approved, you will be eligible for applying for a Social Security Number.
+Once the OPT/EAD card is received, you will be eligible for applying for a Social Security Card.

 - Report any change of your name or address of residence